WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 ab.to_stateful(AddVotes(), LetterStateBuilder(), "letter state")
 ```

-That is, while the stateless computation constructor took only a computation class as its argument, the stateful computation constructor takes a computation _instance_, as well as a state-builder _instance_, along with the name of that state.
+That is, while the stateless computation constructor `to` took only a computation class as its argument, the stateful computation constructor `to_stateful` takes a computation _instance_, as well as a state-builder _instance_, along with the name of that state.

 ### Miscellaneous